 So the physical benefits of massage are real.

-You'll Improve Your Balance & Stability As You Get Older
+Your Balance & Stability Will Get Better As You Age

 These physical benefits extend as you age too.

 As massage has been found to help elderly patients improve their balance and posture.

 And the need to improve posture is not limited to the elderly either.

 So massage can help to iron out any muscle imbalances and weaknesses that may cause poor posture.

 You'll Be Less Likely To Suffer From Headaches

 Getting headaches on a regular basis can be really frustrating.